matplotlib/matplotlib/doc/users/pgf.rst

 figures to PDF are usually defined in the matplotlib rc parameters.
 You can also use the LaTeX default Computer Modern fonts by clearing the lists for ``font.serif``, ``font.sans-serif`` or ``font.monospace``.
 Please note that the glyph coverage of these fonts is very limited.
-For extended unicode support the `Computer Modern Unicode <http://sourceforge.net/projects/cm-unicode/>`_ fonts "CMU Serif", "CMU Sans Serif" are recommended.
+If you want to keep the Computer Modern font face but require extended unicode support, consider installing the `Computer Modern Unicode <http://sourceforge.net/projects/cm-unicode/>`_ fonts *CMU Serif*, *CMU Sans Serif*, etc.

 .. literalinclude:: plotting/examples/pgf_fonts.py
    :end-before: plt.savefig